-The DPA prohibits a disclosure (transfer) of personal data to abroad if such a transfer could seriously endanger the personality rights of the data subjects concerned.
-This could be the case particularly if personal data is intended to be disclosed to a country where the local legislation does not guarantee an adequate protection of personal data, e.g. the U.S., India or China.
+The DPA prohibits a disclosure (transfer) of personal data abroad if such a transfer could seriously endanger the privacy of the data subjects concerned.
+This could be the case particularly if personal data is disclosed to a country where the local legislation does not guarantee an adequate protection of personal data, e.g. the U.S., India or China.
 The Commissioner has published a (non-binding) list of countries that provide for an adequate level of data protection.
 Under the revised DPA, the Federal Council will issue binding adequacy decisions, similar to the European Commission under the GDPR.
 In particular, all EU Member States are deemed to meet the requirement of adequate data protection rules for the processing of personal data of individuals but not for the processing of personal data of legal persons.
 If personal data is disclosed to a company in a country that does not provide an adequate level of data protection, other measures must be implemented to justify such a transfer.

-An important means to secure adequate protection for transfers to other countries is the use of model contracts for the transfer of personal data to third countries issued by the European Commission (EU Model Clauses), adapted to Swiss law requirements, or other contractual clauses explicitly recognised by the Commissioner.
-Furthermore, cross-border data transfers between entities of the same group are permitted if so-called binding corporate rules have been adopted by the entities and approved by the Commissioner.
+An important means to secure adequate protection for transfers to other countries is the use of standard contractual clauses ("SCCs") for the transfer of personal data to third countries issued by the European Commission, adapted to Swiss law requirements, or other contractual clauses explicitly recognised by the Commissioner.
+In June 2021, the European Commission published the revised SCCs, which were recognised by the Commissioner for Switzerland some weeks later.
+Swiss companies currently relying on SCCs to transfer personal data abroad will need to adopt the new SCC by 31 December 2022 at the latest.
+Before signing the new SCCs, however, Swiss companies need to assess on a case-by-case basis whether the SCCs are actually suitable for ensuring appropriate protection of the transferred personal data or whether supplementary measures need to be in place in addition to the SCCs (a so-called "data transfer impact assessment").
+In particular, Swiss companies exporting data need to evaluate on a case-by-case basis whether the laws in the receiving country relating to lawful data access by foreign public authorities (e.g. for national security or criminal investigation purposes) and data subject rights are compatible with Swiss data protection law and Swiss constitutional principles.

+Furthermore, cross-border data transfers between entities of the same group are permitted if so-called "binding corporate rules" have been adopted by the entities and approved by the Commissioner.
 The Commissioner must be notified of the use of model contracts or such binding corporate rules for cross-border transfers.
 Another option is to obtain consent for the transfer from the data subject whose data is being transferred.
-Companies are also permitted to transfer personal data abroad if it is necessary, for the respective company to establish, exercise or enforce legal claims in a specific case or if the transfer is directly connected to the conclusion or performance of a contract and the data subject is party to such contract.
+Companies are also permitted to transfer personal data abroad if it is necessary, for the respective company to establish, exercise or enforce legal claims in a specific case, or if the transfer is directly connected to the conclusion or performance of a contract and the data subject is party to such contract.
 The direct collection of personal data from a data subject in Switzerland by a fintech company based outside of Switzerland is not considered a cross-border data transfer.